Business Intelligence Consultant - IT-Online

 An innovation partner operating across many industry sectors, they help customers plan their supply chain differently, implement software solutions to analyse and leverage their data, improving forecast accuracy, mitigating volatility and increasing supply chain performance

-The purpose of a BI and Analytics Consultant is to conduct data analytics and design and build back end and front end for customer and internal dashboards for Inventory management systems in this Supply Chain consulting and management business.
+The purpose of a BI and Analytics Consultant is to conduct data analytics and design and build back end for customer and internal dashboards for Inventory management systems in this Supply Chain consulting and management business.

 You will